kelveny/gdbc/README.md

 }
 ```

 `gdbc` does not provide full [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping#:~:text=Object%E2%80%93relational%20mapping%20(ORM%2C,from%20within%20the%20programming%20language.%22)) mapping capabilties, however, it supports [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) basics to honor single inheritance relationship of entities.
-This can be very handy, as you do not need to worry about manipulating among multiple tables directly, allow you to focus on your data model.
+This can be very handy, as you do not need to worry about manipulating among multiple tables directly, allow you to focus on your data model. `gdbc` code generation tool also supports entity types in the same inheritance chain to reside in different package locations.

 ```go
 m4 := ManagerWithUpdateTracker{}